WOMAN HOLDING A FOLDED FLAG

-The curatorial proposal at Draw Art Fair London was to display drawings alongside the work they inform.
+The curatorial proposal at Draw Art Fair London (where this piece was exhibited) was to display drawings alongside the work they inform.
 The ‘Postcards to myself’ series serve as ‘working drawings’ and the larger work, including this painting, demonstrate how ideas and visual language transfer across the whole body of work.

 The source image for ‘Woman holding a folded flag’ was also the source of the title.
 Normally my figures come from renaissance painting; I take a figure/pose from its original source and recontextualise by juxtaposing it with fragments of visual language from other sources.
 I take inspiration from the figure, rather than replicating it exactly, arranging my model in a similar pose.
 This process allows me to find new and contemporary meanings in familiar imagery.
 My aim is to communicate something of the complexities of contemporary experience and the fragility and transience of being human.